-- The Group strove to engage in awareness building activities to disseminate the Nikon Code of Conduct, which shows the Group's basic stance on corporate social responsibility and the standards of behavior expected of all directors, officers, executive fellows and employees working in the Group.
-The Group also worked to revise the Nikon Code of Conduct in response to changes in the internal and external environment.
-The Group revised the Code of Conduct on April 1, 2024, and disseminated it to all Group companies in Japan and abroad. - The Group revised the Anti-bribery Guidelines (Japanese version) to reduce the risk of bribery, and conducted awareness-raising activities. - The Group companies in Japan conducted an awareness survey and gave feedback on the survey results to each workplace as well as providing guidance for improvement as needed. - The Group provided education on competition laws both in Japan and overseas in efforts to strengthen compliance. - The Group reported on the status of compliance promotion activities such as various compliance education programs and the awareness survey, etc. to the Compliance Committee and gave feedback to each division to improve and enhance the compliance awareness. - The Group strove to spread the Code of Conduct Hotline, while appropriately handling matters reported to the Hotline.
+- The Group strove to engage in awareness building activities to disseminate the Nikon Code of Conduct, which shows the Group's basic stance on corporate social responsibility and the standards of behavior expected of all directors, officers, executive fellows and employees in the Group. - The Group conducted awareness-raising activities for the Anti-bribery Guidelines (Japanese version; revised in the fiscal year 2024/3), while ensuring that the compliance division is consulted in advance regarding entertainment and gifts to public officials and other parties. - The Group provided education on competition laws both in Japan and overseas in efforts to strengthen compliance. - Compliance promotion activities, including various types of compliance education, were reported to the Compliance Committee, where such activities were discussed and reviewed by management. - The Group strove to spread the Code of Conduct Hotline, while appropriately handling matters reported to the Hotline. - Compliance Department was established in October 2024 to integrate compliance management functions that had been divided among several organizations, creating a structure to manage group governance risk and compliance in an integrated manner.